 And if that wasn’t awesome enough, each project featured uses only products from IKEA - which weirdly makes it all the more compelling.
 There are literally limitless opportunities to make bespoke versions of the furniture pieces on offer at IKEA and IKEAHackers simply hosts some of the best ideas.

 When it first took off, it was a big surprise to me.
-I thought there would be some interest but little did I realise that there would be so many people, from all around the world, interested in modifying their Ikea products.
+I thought there would be some interest, but little did I realise that there would be so many people, from all around the world, committed to modifying their IKEA products.
 I would say IKEA hacking is pretty mainstream now.
 Most interior decorating blogs would feature a hack or two or more.

 What were you doing before IKEA Hackers?
 Anything related?